Rish-bh/Customer-Churn-Analyzer/README.md

 ### ⚙️ Data & Methodology

-**Dataset:** The project utilizes the `Customer Churn.csv` dataset, which contains 3150 rows and 14 columns of anonymized customer data[cite: 19].
+**Dataset:** The project utilizes the `Customer Churn.csv` dataset, which contains 3150 rows and 14 columns of anonymized customer data.

 **Data Preparation:** The initial data preparation involved several key steps:
 * Standardized column names for consistency.